babelouest/glewlwyd/docs/INSTALL.md

 ## Pre-compiled packages

 You can install Glewlwyd with a pre-compiled package available in the [release pages](https://github.com/babelouest/glewlwyd/releases/).
-The package files `glewlwyd-full_*` contain the package libraries of `orcania`, `yder`, `ulfius` and `hoel` pre-compiled for `glewlwyd`, plus `glewlwyd` package.
+The package files `glewlwyd-full_*` contain the package libraries of `orcania`, `yder`, `ulfius`, `hoel` pre-compiled for `glewlwyd`, plus `glewlwyd` package.
 To install a pre-compiled package, you need the following libraries installed:

 ```
 libmicrohttpd